Madrid or Seville: Which Spanish City to Visit?

 Accessibility

-One of the major factors you need to consider when trying to choose between Madrid or Seville is the accessibility of the city.
+One of the major factors you need to consider when trying to choose between Madrid and Seville is the accessibility of the city.
 Being a major European capital, Madrid is an incredibly accessible city.

 There is a major international airport (which is also very easily connected with the extensive metro system — more on that in a bit) that serves direct flights from a number of major world airlines direct into the Spanish capital.
 In fact, it is the easiest city to reach in Spain if you are coming from outside of Europe.